Geobert/caith/README.md

 You'll need to add the feature flag of the helpers that you need.

+At the moment, the supported feature flags are:
+- `ova`: helper for "OVA: The Anime Role-Playing Game result"
+- `cde`: helper for "Hong Kong, Les Chroniques de l'étrange"

+None is activated by default

 # Examples

 These examples are directly taken from DiceMaiden's Readme: